TheForceEngine/TheForceEngine.github.io/downloads.md

 Current Releases are for testing only, the gameplay is incomplete.

-### Known Issues
-Some of these are bugs, others simply haven't been integrated or implemented yet.
-* LAREDLITE does nothing.

 ### Timeline
 For more information about when The Force Engine will be useful and what the plans are for 2022, please see the [TFE Roadmap](Roadmap.md)